PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION TWO: EVENT PLANNING

-For each Event, there shall be one Event Organizer.
+For each Chapter Event, there shall be one Event Organizer.
 There shall not be Events without Event Organizers.
 Event Organizers shall be members willing to take on the responsibility of managing logistics, communication, coordination and safety for the Event.
 The Event Organizer shall also be responsible for concluding the event.

 The Event Organizer may appoint volunteers for event roles as needed, e.g. greeter, instructor, medic, etc.